postsharp/Metalama/README.md

 | [Metalama.Samples](https://github.com/postsharp/Metalama.Samples) | Several examples of increasing complexity.
 Best viewed online at https://doc.metalama.net/examples.
 | [Metalama.Extensions](https://github.com/postsharp/Metalama.Extensions) | Fully supported and documented extensions to Metalama.
 | [Metalama.Community](https://github.com/postsharp/Metalama.Community) | A collection of aspects owned by the community.
+| [Metalama.LinqPad](https://github.com/postsharp/Metalama.LinqPad) | A LinqPad driver that allows you to open and query any C# project or solution.
+| [PostSharp.Engineering](https://github.com/postsharp/PostSharp.Engineering) | Our continous build and integration toolset.
+| [Metalama.Migration](https://github.com/postsharp/Metalama.Migration) | A documentation of the PostSharp API with instructions to migrate to Metalama.